haveno-dex/haveno/README.md

 ## Support

 To bring Haveno to life, we need resources.
-If you have the possibility, please consider donating to the project.
-At this stage, donations are fundamental:
+If you have the possibility, please consider donating to the project:

 `42sjokkT9FmiWPqVzrWPFE5NCJXwt96bkBozHf4vgLR9hXyJDqKHEHKVscAARuD7in5wV1meEcSTJTanCTDzidTe2cFXS1F`